giang-nguyentbk/itc-framework/examples/sysv-message-queue/README.md

 lucy@172.30.247.32 $ ./send 2 "Yes, I am.
 How is it going, Bob?" bob@172.30.247.32  $ ./receive 2

-# Note: you can change magic numbers 1 and 2 in the above commands to macro of LUCY_ADDRESS and BOB_ADDRESS respectively for easier understanding.
+# Note: you can change magic numbers 1 and 2 in the above commands to macro of LUCY_QUEUEID and BOB_QUEUEID respectively for easier understanding.
 ```